-This learning sounds a warning bell to managers who design and implement. recognition programs in accordance with what the manager defines as 'recognition.''
+This learning sounds a warning bell to managers who design and implement recognition programs in accordance with what the manager defines as "recognition."
 To avoid this pitfall, the effective, enabling manager continually works toward understanding the volunteer and paid staff's motivational needs and definitions in order to create systems meaningful to the recipients.
 This understanding comes from honest listening and observation from the initial interview on through to termination.

-In this monograph, we will examine motivational theories proposed the and behavioral psychologists by scientists that help us understand various categories about the more These theories of motivation. specific will help us recognize that allow us to characteristics personalize recognition (as much as possible) to meet individuals' needs and values.
+In this monograph, we will examine the motivational theories proposed by psychologists and behavioral scientists that help us understand more about the various categories of motivation.
+These theories will help us recognize specific characteristics that allow us to personalize recognition (as much as possible) to meet individuals' needs and values.